LeoFeitosaP/Classification-Model-Evaluation-Metrics-Project/README.md

 # Classification-Model-Evaluation-Metrics-Project
+# 📊 Project Overview
-This project provides a complete implementation of essential evaluation metrics for machine learning classification models.
+This project demonstrates how to calculate and interpret essential evaluation metrics for classification models, including:

+Accuracy

+Sensitivity (Recall)

+Specificity

+Precision

+F1-Score

+The implementation shows both manual calculations (from scratch) and optimized versions using scikit-learn functions.

+# 🔍 Key Features
+✅ Manual implementation of all metrics without ML libraries ✅ Complete confusion matrix analysis
+✅ Percentage conversion utilities
+✅ Comparison between manual and scikit-learn calculations ✅ Detailed metric explanations and use cases